 How to Apply

-Sciences Po makes the final admissions decision and corresponds directly with Program participants regarding course registration, orientation programs, etc.
+Sciences Po makes the final admissions decision and corresponds directly with Program participants regarding all admissions and enrollment matters.